adishourya/medm_article/src/sections/training.typ

 	+ treemap of the dataset.
 	+ (did not work with medpix @siragusa2024medpix20comprehensivemultimodal alone)
 	#todo[adjust depth of treemaps... depth 2 should be readable]
+ -  The lack in scale and diversity of visual concepts (with respect to vision/language-only counterparts) makes it hard for V+L models to perform adequately in the wild.

 ]